Diverse Picture Books about Mothers

 Saturday by Oge Mora

-Ava waits all week for the weekend to arrive as Saturday means special mother and daughter time.
-She is disappointed when things don’t quite go as they planned, but she learns that things will work out.
+Ava waits for the weekend to arrive all week as Saturday means special mother and daughter time.
+She is disappointed when things don’t quite go as planned, but she learns that things will work out.

 Sulwe by Lupita Nyong'o